 Evaluation Quotation Report (“EQR”) means a report issued by the CDSP in response to a Change Order, setting out such matters as are referred to in Schedule 3

-Final PAFA Scope means the agreed scope of services for the forthcoming PAF Year
+PAFA Scope means the scope of services as set out in Schedule 2.

 PAC Cost Estimate means the report described in Section Schedule?
 5 in a form largely as set out in Appendix 1

+PARR means the Performance Assurance Report Register as published by the Joint Office of Gas Transporters

 Performance Indicators means the specific standards to which the CDSP must provide the services and which are set out in Schedule 4